Tax Offsets: What They Are and How to Avoid One

 You can request a review from the Department of Education.
 You have 65 days to make a request for review after you’ve received notice of the offset, and your defenses are limited.

 Maybe the loan in question has already been repaid, or you’ve filed for bankruptcy protection and haven’t yet received a discharge—your case is still pending.
-Maybe you’ve already made arrangements with the lender to catch up with your past due payments and you’re performing as agreed, but the lender hasn't reported this to TOP.
+Maybe you’ve already made arrangements with the lender to catch up on your past-due payments and you’re performing as agreed, but the lender hasn't reported this to TOP.

 Be prepared to submit supporting documentation for your argument.
 The DOE will look into the situation.
 You won’t get your refund until it’s resolved, but the lender shouldn't get the money yet either.